Trump's labor chief Acosta defends Epstein plea deal, calling him 'a sexual predator'

 “He has a lot of explaining to do,” Edwards said.

-Reporting by Susan Heavey and Roberta Rampton; Editing by Jonathan Oatis and Alistair Bell
+Reporting by Susan Heavey and Roberta Rampton; Writing by Ginger Gibson; Editing by Jonathan Oatis and Alistair Bell